 3. Write your first query

 The most common GraphQL operation is the query, which requests data from your graph in a structure that conforms to your server's schema.
-If you return to the Sandbox for your server, you can see available queries in the Schema Reference tab you opened earlier.
+If you return to the Sandbox for your server, you can see available query fields in the Schema Reference tab you opened earlier.

 Scroll down to the